Faculty & staff

 Faculty need to maintain appropriate boundaries so that they do not learn or solicit more information than is necessary to make an appropriate suggestion to seek mental health services.
 Often, students in distress exhibit inappropriate or excessive help-seeking behavior that can be deleterious to the faculty-student relationship.

 Any indication of suicidal thought, intent or any issue of violence, threats or student safety should be taken very seriously.
 Suggestion to seek mental health services should be made, or faculty may consider reporting a critical incident to the CARE Team.

 Faculty can call Student Health and Counseling at any time to consult about proper ways to intervene with a student of concern.

 Faculty are sometimes reticent to approach students in distress and may be unsure of how to show concern.
 Here are some suggestions for broaching a discussion with students in distress:

 - Talk in a quiet, private area away from others

 - Mention grades and performance only as indicators that let you know the student may be having personal difficulties worthy of your concern

 - If you have noticed overt changes in the student's behavior, attendance, appearance, or hygiene, approach the subject by highlighting your observation and conveying concern and willingness to help.
 For example, you might say, "I've noticed that you haven't looked well the past few weeks.
 I am wondering if you are having any difficulties keeping up in school.
 I am wondering if I can help in any way."

-If you feel that stress or psychological functioning may be impacting the student, make them aware that the Counseling Services is on campus and offers no cost services to students.
-Many students remain unaware that Counseling Services is available to them.
+If you feel that stress or psychological functioning may be impacting the student, make them aware that the Student Health and Counseling is on campus and offers no cost services to students.
+Many students remain unaware that counseling services are available to them.